Expat Living in Mataram, Lombok

 Utilities and Internet Service Providers

-PLN is doing its best to increase the power capabilities to decrease shut downs.
-A new plant has been built and after a hard period in 2010 the electric supply is really getting better.
+PLN (the national utilities company) is doing its best to increase the power capabilities to decrease shut downs.
+A new plant has been built and after a hard period in 2010 the electric supply is really much more reliable.
 We still have shutdowns but mainly after heavy rain and only for short periods.

 The municipal water supply (PAM) is a problem in the dry season in many places.
 The solution is to install a pump and a water tank which fills up even if there is just a little water.
 Invest about 2 million and you will have water in any season.